dell/csm-docs/content/docs/concepts/replication/disaster-recovery.md

 > _**Note**_: Unplanned migration usually happens when the original "source" cluster is unavailable.
 The following action makes sense when the cluster is back.

 e.
-Before initiating a failback or reprotect operation, storage administrators must manually disable the SyncIQ policy when bringing the failed-over source array back online.
+(PowerScale arrays only) Before initiating a failback or reprotect operation, storage administrators must manually disable the SyncIQ policy when bringing the failed-over source array back online.
 Failing to do so may result in unexpected behavior.
-This step applies only to PowerScale arrays.

 f.
 Execute "reprotect" action on selected ReplicationGroup which will resume the replication.
 {{< tabpane text=true lang="en" >}} {{% tab header="1️⃣ stretched Kubernetes cluster" lang="en" %}}